mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="8"></a>**#8** -- Make other people come to you -- use bait if necessary

 **Transgression**: Napoleon escaped from exile on Elba under the influence (and with the help) of others to take back power.
-He continued playing the aggressor, his strength soon ran out, and after his second great defeat he was "permanently" eliminated.
+He continued playing the aggressor, his strength soon ran out, and after his second great defeat, he was "permanently" eliminated.

 **Observance**: Napoleon's former adviser organized the above "escape" behind the scenes and *let* Napoleon come back to power.
 He expected what Napoleon would do afterwards, saw that he would be weak, and knew that he could then be dealt with for good.